SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: DeepCommit Pipeline Implementation Details

 Finally, we assess the runtime behavior of the test suites to ensure they provide accurate evaluation signals. \textbf{Test Collection and Size Stability:} We statically extract test names from commit diffs and match them against runtime-collected node IDs, achieving an overall collection rate of 87.1\% (3,563 of 4,090 tests).
-Furthermore, we compare test counts across milestones, confirming that the delta matches expected \textsc{N2P} (None-to-Pass, newly added tests) additions and removals. \textbf{Test Consistency:} To prevent false penalties, we ensure a negligible Pass-to-Fail (P2F) rate ($\leq$0.026\%), indicating no unintended regressions are introduced by milestone transitions.
-Additionally, each milestone is run 3 times to filter out flaky tests (yielding only 0--16 flaky tests per repo). \textbf{Coverage:} Every milestone with source changes must contain at least one \textsc{F2P} or \textsc{N2P} test.
-Milestones lacking test signals are labeled as maintenance tasks and excluded from the evaluation path, with their structural dependencies transitively bypassed to maintain DAG connectivity.
+Furthermore, we compare test counts across milestones, confirming that the delta matches expected N2P (None-to-Pass, newly added tests) additions and removals. \textbf{Test Consistency:} To prevent false penalties, we ensure a negligible Pass-to-Fail (P2F) rate ($\leq$0.026\%), indicating no unintended regressions are introduced by milestone transitions.
+Additionally, each milestone is run three times to filter out flaky tests (yielding only 0--16 flaky tests per repo). \textbf{Coverage:} Every graded milestone with source changes must contain at least one F2P or N2P test.
+Milestones lacking test signals are labeled as non-graded maintenance milestones and retained in the execution sequence to preserve code-state and context continuity, but they are excluded from scoring.
+In the graded evaluation DAG, their incoming and outgoing dependencies are transitively connected to maintain reachability.